-The refrigerant is then compressed in a compressor, causing the temperature to rise considerably.
+The refrigerant is then compressed in the compressor, causing the temperature to rise considerably.

 The warm refrigerant is led to the condenser.
-Here the refrigerant gives off its energy to the heating system water, whereupon the refrigerant changes state from gas to liquid.
+Here, the refrigerant gives off its energy to the climate system's water, whereupon the refrigerant changes state from gas to liquid.